sosmogendi/alx-interview/README.md

-# UTF-8 Validation
-This project includes a script for validating whether a file is encoded in UTF-8.

-## Usage

-Ensure you have Python 3.4.3 installed.
-Run the script with the following command:
+# Alx Interview Repository

+This repository contains a project for an Alx interview